EasyScience/EasyDiffractionLibDocs/docs/index.md

 ## About

-EasyDiffraction is scientific software for the calculating neutron powder diffraction patterns based on a structural model and refining its parameters against experimental data.
+EasyDiffraction is scientific software for calculating neutron powder diffraction patterns based on a structural model and refining its parameters against experimental data.

 EasyDiffraction is distributed as both a cross-platform desktop application and a Python library.